potato3d/grid/README.md

 Source code for the article [GPU-Accelerated Uniform Grid Construction for Ray Tracing](http://www.dbd.puc-rio.br/depto_informatica/09_14_ivson.pdf)

+This repository is a library that implements the uniform grid construction algorithm.
+Checkout the companion project [grid-rt](https://github.com/potato3d/grid-rt) for the GPU-based ray tracing application.

 # Description

 The library includes two implementations of uniform grid construction